Sophie-Williams/GameATron4000/docs/trial1.md

 az configure --defaults group=GameATron4000RG location=westus
 ```

 3. Create the registration using the ngrok public forwarding HTTPS URL.
 Note that ```/api/messages``` must be appended to get the full endpoint URL.

+**Make sure you use a unique name for the registration (in stead of 'GameATron4000Reg') and use this name throughout the rest of the trial.**

 ```
 az bot create --kind registration --name GameATron4000Reg --appid <MSA app ID> --password <MSA password> --endpoint <ngrok HTTPS URL>/api/messages --sku F0